Swift Blue Line: Later developments

 Swift stations were given a number of small improvements after the line opened.
 Curb bumpers were installed in June 2010 to help guide buses closer to the raised platform, and reduce the gap at the door.
 In 2012, a queue jump signal was installed northbound at the north end of the BAT lanes at 148th Street, allow Swift buses to merge into traffic.
 Real-time arrival signs debuted at Swift stations in 2013, featuring a countdown to the arrival of the next bus that is estimated using GPS units on coaches.
 In June 2015, the Washington State Department of Transportation removed part of the refuge island at the intersection of State Route 99 and Airport Road to create a through lane exclusively for Swift buses.

 Bus service on Aurora Avenue North, the continuation of State Route 99 in Shoreline and Seattle, was upgraded to bus rapid transit with the introduction of the RapidRide E Line in February 2014.
 The line terminates at Aurora Village Transit Center, allowing for transfers to Swift.

-On August 12, 2016, Community Transit announced that Swift would be rebranded as the "Swift Blue Line", while the planned Swift II line would become the Green Line.
+On August 12, 2016, Community Transit announced a rebrand for Swift to the "Swift Blue Line", while the planned Swift II line would become the Green Line.
 The Green Line opened on March 24, 2019, and connects with the Blue Line at Airport Road Station.

-Future plans

-Community Transit has proposed extending the current Blue Line through Shoreline to Link light rail at Shoreline North/185th station when it opens as part of the Lynnwood Link Extension in 2024.
-In June 2020, the agency announced that the Blue Line extension would follow Meridian Avenue between the Aurora Villate Transit Center and North 185th Street, prioritizing connections at the existing transit center over other options.
+The Blue Line was extended through Shoreline to connect with Link light rail at Shoreline North/185th station on September 14, 2024.
+The extension opened two weeks after the station did as part of the Lynnwood Link Extension.
+Community Transit selected the Meridian Avenue corridor for the extension in June 2020 to prioritize connections at the existing transit center over two other options on Aurora Avenue.